 I could, but I won’t.
 This blog is enough for what I am trying to do.
-I have a lot more background research and other experiences that don’t always show up on this blog.
+I have a lot more background research and other experiences that do not always show up on this blog.
 Refer to the purpose of the blog in the second question above.

 6)“Can you give me directions to…(and can you give me a personal tour)?”

 While I will continue giving some coordinates in the blogs, I would ask if you don’t know how to use google maps or a gps device to not ask me for directions to wherever you want to go.
 Part of the point of this blog is to show the adventure one can have without knowing everything about where you are going.
-While I don’t want anyone to go into the backcountry unprepared it is another thing to have every detail spelled out for someone so he doesn't have to do any work.
+While I do not want anyone to go into the backcountry unprepared it is another thing to have every detail spelled out for someone so he does not have to do any work.

 While I am at it.
 Only take from these locations what you have brought in.
 Yes, I have encountered people that think going to places like this means it’s artifact hunting time.
 Great, ruin it for everyone else.
 Take pictures or videos and leave any artifact be.